pikvm/pikvm/pages/arduino_hid.md

 Instructions on flashing the microcontroller can be found on the page [Flash the Arduino HID](flashing_hid.md).

 If programming fails, ensure the Arduino is powered and check the wiring again.
 If there is a misconfiguration, power off the Pi and the Arduino, correct the wiring, and try again.
-Help is available via chat on Discord at https://discord.gg/bpmXfz5.
+Note it is not recommended or required to supply 5V power from the Raspberry Pi if the microcontroller is USB powered, if the issue appears to be power related it may be removed from the solution and replaced with a powered USB connection if it will aid in troubleshooting but check all other wires first to ensure there are no shorts.

+Wiring problems are a common issue but there could be other reasons for programming not to complete.
+While it is not possible to list every possible problem and solution here, there is an active user community on Discord at https://discord.gg/bpmXfz5 with others familiar with the solution and willing to help.

 ### Enable the SPI configuration and restart kvmd